Asadora!: Characters

+A newspaper reporter investigating reports of the monster's appearances.

 Production

 Naoki Urasawa had the initial idea for Asadora! after the 2011 Tōhoku earthquake and tsunami.
 Wanting a hero that would give readers hope, the author said the main character naturally became a woman because when he draws males the story tends to get dark and depressing.
 Wanting this character to confront a "certain crisis" at the 1964 Summer Olympics via airplane, she had to be 17-years-old at that point to get a pilot's license.
 Additionally, while researching Urasawa stumbled upon the 1959 Isewan Typhoon, during which time the girl would be 12, and decided it would be "nice" to begin the story with a 12-year-old girl.
 This also made Nagoya the setting for the manga.
 Yuki Takanami, editor of the French version of the series for Kana, stated that its title is a reference to NHK's Renzoku Terebi Shōsetsu television dramas, which are colloquially known as "asadora" and often follow the life of a female protagonist from childhood to adulthood.

 The sense of fulfillment Urasawa felt after doing all the backgrounds, inking, erasing, and screentones on the short story "It's a Beautiful Day" led to him doing a lot of the background work on Asadora! by himself, in addition to the main character illustration.

+The series' first arc finished in January 2019, and it went on hiatus until May of the same year.
+The series went on hiatus again in August 2019 and resumed publication in October of the same year.
+It went on hiatus in July 2025 and is set to resume in March 2026.

 Publication

-Asadora!, written and illustrated by Naoki Urasawa, started in Shogakukan's seinen manga magazine Weekly Big Comic Spirits on October 6, 2018.
+Asadora! started in Shogakukan's seinen manga magazine Weekly Big Comic Spirits on October 6, 2018.
 Asadora! is Urasawa's first work published digitally and his first work in the magazine since 21st Century Boys, serialized in 2007.
-The series' first arc finished in January 2019, and it went on hiatus until May of the same year.
-The series went on hiatus again in August 2019 and resumed publication in October of the same year.
-Shōgakukan has compiled its chapters into individual tankōbon volumes.
+Shogakukan has compiled its chapters into individual tankōbon volumes.
 The first volume was published on March 29, 2019.
 As of November 28, 2024, nine volumes have been published.

 In North America, Viz Media announced the English release of the manga in July 2020.
 The first volume was published on January 19, 2021.